YasBoa/create-react-app-lambda-XO-Game/README.md

+## School of Frontend XO Game
+This project is a warmup project for creating simple game; XO, known also as X Mix Drix- by YasBoa> [Click Here](https://mellow-pavlova-22bd02.netlify.app)

 ## Create-React-App-Lambda

 This project is a reference demo showing you how to use [Create React App v3](https://github.com/facebookincubator/create-react-app) and [netlify-lambda v1](https://github.com/netlify/netlify-lambda) together in a [Netlify Dev](https://www.netlify.com/docs/cli/?utm_source=github&utm_medium=swyx-CRAL&utm_campaign=devex#netlify-dev-beta) workflow.
 You can clone this and immediately be productive with a React app with serverless Netlify Functions in the same repo.
 Alternatively you can deploy straight to Netlify with this one-click Deploy: